ros-industrial/abb_robot_driver_interfaces/README.md

 ## Overview

-ROS packages with ROS message and service definitions, intended for use with [abb_robot_driver](https://github.com/ros-industrial/abb_robot_driver).
+ROS2 packages with ROS message and service definitions, intended for use with [abb_ros2](https://github.com/PickNikRobotics/abb_ros2).

 The included packages are briefly described in the following table: